Pollinator Grants Offered to High Schools

 Sand County Foundation is now accepting applications from high school teachers for pollinator habitat grants.

-Successful applications will receive prairie seeds and seedlings, a consultation, and $1,000 to support project expenses.
-The deadline to apply is November 18, 2022.
+Successful applications will receive native seeds and seedlings, consultation, and $1,000 to support project expenses.
+The application deadline is November 17, 2023.
 To apply, visit www.sandcountyfoundation.org/SchoolGrants.

 Insect pollinators are essential for crop pollination and ecological diversity.
-In recent years their numbers are low partly due to loss of native wildflower habitat, especially in the agricultural landscape.
+In recent years their populations have declined partly due to loss habitat, especially in the agricultural landscape.

 “Students will germinate and grow native plants over the winter, and plant them outside in the spring as an experiential learning opportunity,” said Haley Diem, Sand County Foundation school grant program coordinator.
 “We encourage applicants to partner with landowners to establish pollinator habitat on agricultural and other working lands.”

-Pollinator habitat grant program sponsors include: Syngenta, Enel Green Power North America Inc., Monarch Joint Venture, U.S. Forest Service International Programs, Wisconsin Public Service Foundation, and We Energies Foundation.
+Pollinator habitat grant program sponsors include: Syngenta, Enel North America, Monarch Joint Venture, and U.S. Forest Service International Programs.